Alice Lacey| 1990| 63 of 75

 Accessibility Description

-This diptych print consists of two joined panels.
-The left panel shows an interior still life: approximately fifteen to twenty pink roses in full bloom arranged in a round glass vase with a decorative diamond or crosshatch pattern.
-The flowers include several fully opened roses in varying shades of coral pink and salmon, with green leaves interspersed throughout.
-The background is a dark fabric or curtain with dramatic folds rendered in deep greys and blacks.
-The roses are hand-coloured, contrasting with the monochromatic etched background.
+This print is executed on a single sheet of paper divided visually into two adjacent panels.
+The left section shows an interior still life of approximately fifteen to twenty pink roses in full bloom arranged in a round glass vase with a decorative diamond pattern.
+The background is dark, with deep grey and black tones forming soft folds.
+The roses are selectively hand-coloured, standing out against the etched background.

-The right panel depicts an exterior landscape scene featuring a two-storey Wesleyville saltbox house with dark grey shingles and a covered porch.
-In the foreground stands a prominent picket fence rendered in blue-grey aquatint tones, with vertical slats creating strong linear rhythms.
-The sky above shows sweeping storm clouds with diagonal rays of light breaking through, suggesting either dawn or dusk.
-A bare winter tree stands to the left of the house.
-The foreground ground plane is hand-coloured in warm ochre and salmon tones.
-A distant ocean horizon is visible beyond the house.
+The right section depicts an exterior scene featuring a two-storey Wesleyville saltbox house with dark shingles and a covered porch.
+A blue-grey picket fence runs across the foreground, its vertical slats forming a strong linear rhythm.
+Above the house, storm clouds sweep diagonally across the sky, with narrow rays of light breaking through.
+A bare tree stands to the left of the house, and a distant ocean horizon is visible beyond.

-The central vertical division between the two panels creates a threshold effect, linking the cultivated interior world of the roses with the wild exterior landscape.
-The work is an etching and aquatint with selective hand-colouring, signed "David Blackwood 1990" in the lower right and titled "Alice Lacey" in the lower left.
+A vertical line between the two sections marks the compositional division but not a physical separation.
+The work is an etching and aquatint with selective hand-colouring, signed “David Blackwood 1990” in the lower right and titled “Alice Lacey” in the lower left.

 Full Provenance